smcch/Postoperative-Glioblastoma-Segmentation/README.md

 ```
 The input folder must be organized with a separate folder for each subject, named with an ID number.
 Within each subject folder, there should be a folder for each time point, also named with a number.
 As per convention, '0' denotes the preoperative scan, '1' represents the early postoperative scan, and subsequent numbers correspond to follow-up scans.

-Within each time point folder, there should be four specific folders: flair, t1, t1ce, and t2, each containing a set of DICOM files.
+Within each time point folder, there should be four specific folders: *flair*, *t1*, *t1ce*, and *t2*, each containing a set of DICOM files.

 The user has the flexibility to either provide *dwi* DICOM files, allowing the pipeline to calculate ADC maps and integrate them into processing alongside other sequences, or directly supply DICOM files with ADC already calculated.